Pablomarttinn/First-repository/README.md

 # First-repository
-# This repository is used as a test for the coursera course
+# This repository is used as a test for the coursera course: Tools for data Science